firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 ---

 #### 6.3.
 Fork/Join Framework

+A framework designed for parallel tasks, particularly for divide-and-conquer problems.

 The **Fork/Join Framework**, introduced in Java 7, is designed to help with **parallelizing divide-and-conquer** tasks.
 This framework is especially useful for tasks that can be recursively divided into smaller subtasks.